Bringing clarity to a noisy enterprise notification system

 Limited communication preferences.

-There is only one communication preference resulting in users having very limited control over how they receive all other categories of communication.
+There is only one option available on the communication preferences page, resulting in users having very limited control over how they receive all other categories of communication.

 Goals